joerick/pyinstrument/README.md

 -   In signal mode, any calls to [`time.sleep`][pysleep] will return immediately.
 This is because of an implementation detail of `time.sleep`, but matches the behaviour of the C function [`sleep`][csleep].

+-   Some system calls can fail with `IOError` when being profiled in signal mode.
+If this happens to you, your only option is to run in setprofile mode, by passing `--setprofile` to the command-line interface or use_signal=False to the Python API.

 [pysleep]: https://docs.python.org/2/library/time.html#time.sleep
 [csleep]: http://pubs.opengroup.org/onlinepubs/009695399/functions/sleep.html